Viewing employees’ hours

 If Clockify’s built-in reports don’t provide the structure you need, simply export the Detailed report as CSV and you can create any kind of report you want using pivot tables in Excel/Google Sheets.

-If you’re using the Premium or Enterprise plan, you will be able to see employee’s timesheets and add time for them directly from the Timesheets page.
+If you’re on the paid subscription plan, you will be able to see employees’ timesheets and add time for them directly from the Timesheets page.

 This is very similar to the Weekly report if you filter it by a specific employee and group it by Project.